mariamadrid19/mariamadrid19/README.md

 ### Hi there, my name is Maria 🪲🧬🔬

-I'm a Biologist and Microbiologist from Colombia currently pursuing a master's degree in Biology at KU Leuven (Belgium).
+I'm a Biologist with a minor in Bioinformatics and Microbiologist from Colombia currently pursuing a master's degree in Biology at KU Leuven (Belgium).
 My research is currently focused on the metagenomic, metabolomic, and organoleptic profiles of newly developed fermentation processes in Colombia ☕️🇨🇴.

 My Biology bachelor thesis looked at the electrophysiological response of *Rhodnius prolixus* to a potential insect repellent.
 We used electronantennography and a newly developed compound to study the physiological response of the insect's antennae.